MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 Since the actual data production is more likely to originate from a device with a driver implemented in C, an implementation of the producer written in C is provided.

-The source code is available in the following files.
+The source code is available in the following files:
 * [sp-producer.h](/ProducerConsumerUsingShieldedPlug/src/main/c/sp-producer.h)
 * [sp-producer.c](/ProducerConsumerUsingShieldedPlug/src/main/c/sp-producer.c)
 * [sp-producer-accelerometer.h](/ProducerConsumerUsingShieldedPlug/src/main/c/sp-producer-accelerometer.h)